Eniss Shabani

-Eniss Shabani (born 29 May 2003) is a professional footballer who plays as a midfielder for Vukovar 1991.
+Eniss Shabani (born 29 May 2003) is a professional footballer who plays as a midfielder for Ekstraklasa club Śląsk Wrocław.
 Born in Germany, he is an Albania and Germany youth international.

 Early life

 Shabani was born on 29 May 2003 in Giessen, Germany and is a native of Giessen.
 He was born to Kosovan father Veton Shabani and a mother from Bosnia and Herzegovina.

 Club career

 As a youth player, Shabani joined the youth academy of German side TSV Krofdorf-Gleiberg.
 In 2008, he joined the youth academy of German side FSG Wettenberg.
 Four years later, he joined the youth academy of German side TSG Wieseck.
 Subsequently, he joined the youth academy of German side TSG Wieseck in 2014.

 Following his stint there, he joined the youth academy of German Bundesliga side 1.
 FSV Mainz 05 and was promoted to the club's reserve team in 2021.
 Six months later, he was promoted to their senior team.
-On 13 May 2023, he debuted for them during a 0–3 away loss to Eintracht Frankfurt in the league.
+On 13 May 2023, he debuted for them during a 3–0 away loss to Eintracht Frankfurt in the league.